tycarrier20/Portfolio/JavascriptProjects/README.md

 ## Javascript Project Descriptions

-<p>~Merry Canvas Data Program~</p>
+<p>~Merry Canvas Data Program~
-"Load the data provided in the folder and you will be presented with a standard line graph."
+"Load the data provided in the folder and you will be presented with a standard line graph."</p>

 ~Ty's Spell Check~
 "Type in a word to see if you spelled it correctly."